tuckerweibell/recipe/src/unreleased.md

 #### Enhancements

+- Added `size="small"` variant to EzCard.
+Small cards are best for browsing content as part of a list or grid of cards.
+- Added `imageMaxHeight` and `imageMaxWidth` options to EzCard to provide more granular control over the size of card images.
 - updated internal Media component for visual snapshot testing components at specific breakpoints in order to reduce the payload size of visual regression tests.

 #### Design updates

+- Added new `@recipe/theme-marketplace` package for customizing Recipe for marketplace applications.
 - Updated doc-site styles for code-snippets to more closely match live code (playground) examples.

 #### Bug fixes

 - fix: EzTable responsive logic incorrectly detecting horizontal overflow.
+- fix: border-radius of card images now matches the radius of the cards remaining corners.
+- fix: Inverted the DOM order of the card body and the card image within EzCard.
+Since headings introduce sections, having the image after the heading lets users know that the image belongs to the section.
+- fix: Added empty alt text to card images to indicate that the card's image is decorative.

 #### Documentation

 - updated typography docs to list options within an EzTable.
+- added basic theming switch to enable users of the doc-site to toggle between marketplace and fulfillment application styles.

 #### Dependency upgrades

 - upgrade gatsby dev dependency (for doc-site).
 - remove `emotion-theming` devDependency from Recipe.
 - added dependency on `@react-types/provider` (provides type definition only).
+- added `parcel` and `postcss` devDependencies for building standalone theme packages.

 #### Development workflow